1860-1865: Missouri during and after the Civil War

 Big Idea

 While Missouri entered the United States as a slave state, it entered the Civil War as a border state, with Unionists and Confederates struggling for power.
-Despite their continued enslavement, Black men and women risked their lives to aid the Union and to advance the cause of freedom.
+Black men and women risked their lives to aid the Union and to advance the cause of freedom in the state.

 Missouri Governor Claiborne Fox Jackson.